Plant EvoDevo: Articulation Morphology of Plants

 1. As in continuum morphology, the categories of classical morphology are used as reference points, but here they are understood as process combinations.
 They are linked through a continuum of process combinations, which leads to a dynamic continuum (Jeune and Sattler 1992).

 2. Alternatively, process morphology and process combinations can also be understood independently of the reference system of classical morphology.
-In this broader context, articulation morphology is a uniquely dynamic approach based on the fundamental process of open growth that implies the equally fundamental processes of ramification and articulation.
-It explores how these processes manifest during during ontogeny and how ontogeny has changed during evolution, hence evo-devo.
+In this broader sense, articulation morphology is a uniquely dynamic approach based on the fundamental process of open growth, which implies the equally fundamental processes of ramification and articulation.
+It investigates how these processes manifest during ontogeny and how ontogeny has changed during evolution, that is, within the evo-devo framework.

-If the continuum of continuum and process morphology is conceived as extending horizontally and ontogeny as vertically, then articulation morphology can be seen to surpass both continuum and process morphology because it incorporates also the vertical dimension, thereby making it more comprehensive.
+If the continuum of continuum and process morphology is conceived as extending horizontally and ontogeny as vertically, articulation morphology can be seen as surpassing both continuum and process morphology because, in addition to the horizontal dimension, it also incorporates the vertical dimension, thereby making it more comprehensive.

 Homology - both total and partial – has been implied in continuum and process morphology (Sattler 1994).
 In continuum morphology, structures are totally or partially homologous (Sattler and Jeune 1992), whereas in the dynamic continuum, it is the process combinations that show total and partial homology (Sattler 1994).
 However, it may be possible to conceive of a continuum and process morphology that does not imply homology.
 In articulation morphology, transformation, not homology, is the most basic concept: transformation of patterns of ramification and articulations.
 Subsequently, these patterns may be compared in terms of total and partial homology, thus linking articulation morphology with the dynamic continuum – the dynamic interpretation of continuum morphology.